Jvinniec/CCwcs/README.md

 Note that no rights or guarantees for the wcstools are provided by the CCwcs developer(s).
-However, please post an issue if you notice either the code which exists has an error or if you see a featuer missing which you would like to have implemented.
+However, please post an issue if you notice either the code which exists has an error or if you see a feature missing which you would like to have implemented.
 Or ...
 I guess you could always clone the code and implement it yourself :D